Chronic Resentment, Anger,

 Jealousy

-Final Statement of Compassion
+Final Compassion Statement

 From Redbook (magazine)